andrewphillipdoss/alloy-tam-assignment/README.md

 - This script was built as part of Alloy’s Technical Account Manager work assignment.
 - All sensitive credentials are stored locally and excluded from version control.
 - Code was both human-written and in collaboration with LLM technology.
-All comments are human-writen
+All comments are human-written